astronomer/docs/learn/airflow-executors-explained.md

 - `dag_concurrency`: Determines how many task instances your scheduler is able to schedule at once _per DAG_.
 Think of this as "maximum tasks that can be scheduled at once, per DAG."
 You might see: `ENV AIRFLOW__CORE__DAG_CONCURRENCY=16`

 - `worker_concurrency`: Determines how many tasks each worker can run at any given time.
-The CeleryExecutor for example, will [by default](https://github.com/apache/airflow/blob/main/airflow/config_templates/default_airflow.cfg#L723) run a max of 16 tasks concurrently.
+The CeleryExecutor, for example, will [by default](https://github.com/apache/airflow/blob/main/airflow/config_templates/default_airflow.cfg#L723) run a max of 16 tasks concurrently.
 Think of it as "How many tasks each of my workers can take on at any given time."
 This number will naturally be limited by `dag_concurrency`.
 If you have 1 worker and want it to match your deployment's capacity, worker\_concurrency = parallelism. `ENV AIRFLOW__CELERY__WORKER_CONCURRENCY=9`

 :::tip